jkroepke/openvpn-auth-oauth2/docs/FAQ.md

 ## Q: Can a Remember Me function be implemented in openvpn-auth-oauth2?

-A: No, it is not feasible to implement a Remember Me function directly within openvpn-auth-oauth2 or OpenVPN.
+A: No, it isn’t possible to implement a Remember Me function directly within openvpn-auth-oauth2 or OpenVPN.
 This limitation arises from the inability of openvpn-auth-oauth2 to store client cookies.
-While some OIDC providers like Keycloak offer a Remember Me feature, enabling automatic login would require implementation within the OIDC provider's settings rather than within openvpn-auth-oauth2 itself.
+While some OIDC providers like Keycloak offer a Remember Me feature, enabling automatic login would need implementation within the OIDC provider's settings rather than within openvpn-auth-oauth2 itself.

 ## Q: `Provider did not return a id_token.
 Validation of user data is not possible.` is logged, but my provider is returning an id_token.

 A: This could happen, if `oauth2.endpoint.auth` and `oauth2.endpoint.token` are defined.
 In this case, the underlying works in OAUTH2 mode, and the id_token is not recognized.
-If you want to use the user validation, you should remove `oauth2.endpoint.auth` and `oauth2.endpoint.token` from your configuration.
+If user validation is needed, remove `oauth2.endpoint.auth` and `oauth2.endpoint.token` from the configuration.

-## Q: Why openvpn-auth-oauth2 doesn't logout the user from OIDC server after the VPN session was terminated?
+## Q: Why openvpn-auth-oauth2 logout the user from OIDC server after the VPN session was terminated?

 A: The openvpn-auth-oauth2 plugin doesn’t log out the user from the OIDC server after the VPN session ends because the OpenID Connect (OIDC) protocol’s end session endpoint,